ShalinVachheta017/MasterArbeit_MLops/CURRENT_STATUS.md

 ## 🎯 WHERE WE ARE NOW

-### Project Phase: **Data Issue Resolution & Planning Semi-Supervised Approach**
+### Project Phase: **Inference Testing (Week of Dec 6, 2025)**

-We have completed initial data preprocessing and model analysis, but discovered a **critical blocker**: the production/unlabeled dataset has fundamentally different accelerometer units compared to the training dataset.
+We have completed data preprocessing, resolved the unit mismatch issue, and are now ready to test model inference on the converted production data.

 ---